HR1738Gz/HR-Grabber/README.md

 ### 6. Open The install.bat File this for the python:

 ```
+This may not work so just do pip install requirements.txt
 You dont need to install any modules opening install.bat will install them for you.
 ```
 ### 7. open builder.pyw for the gui: